 The first document is the formal application for the scholarship.
 You are required to complete all sections below, which must be submitted as ONE document.
 Include your full name, email address, and phone number at the top of the document and start each section on a new page with a clear title.

 Please use this template to format your application:Wallace Scholarship Application Template 2018-2019

 Submit a list of AGI's professional member societies to which you are a member, and include your membership identification number for each.

 Indication of which graduate school you are attending, or intend on attending.
 Please include any acceptance forms or letters from the institution.
 (NOTE: You do not yet have to be accepted into your graduate program to apply for the Harriet Evelyn Wallace Scholarship.
 However, you will not receive any support until you have formally accepted your admission to the graduate program).
 Additionally, please indicate your expected graduation term and year clearly on your application.

-Curriculum Vitae (not resume), including descriptions of any geoscience, technology, academic, professional development or applicable extracurricular activities.
+Curriculum Vitae (not resume), including short descriptions of any geoscience, technology, academic, professional development or applicable extracurricular activities.
 Please do not include descriptions of courses or coursework.

 A strict, 500-word limit abstract about your research interests in graduate school, why you can accomplish that research and what impact it will have on the geoscience community.

 A strict, 500-word limit personal statement about your non-academic interests.
 What roles do your passions, hobbies, employment, or other activities have in your life?
 Why are they important to you?
 How do these additional items make you a competitive applicant for the Wallace Scholarship?

 In addition, please upload individual PDF copies of the following items.
 IMPORTANT NOTE: Please redact and eliminate any identification numbers on these documents.
 This includes school ID numbers and Social Security numbers.
 If ID numbers of any kind are found within these documents, the application will be considered ineligible and deleted.
 There are no exceptions.
 Please read through all of your transcrips carefully!